Silver Tetra Care Guide: Tank Setup, Diet, Tank Mates, and More

 The fins are mostly transparent with a slight yellowish tinge.
 A small dark spot is present at the base of the caudal fin (the “spilurus” in the scientific name refers to this spotted tail).
 The eye is large and has a reddish upper rim that adds a touch of color to the face.

 Sexual dimorphism becomes apparent in mature fish.
 Males are slimmer and slightly more colorful, with a more pronounced iridescent sheen.
-Females are noticeably fuller-bodied, especially when carrying eggs, and tend to grow slightly larger.
+Females are noticeably fuller-bodied, especially when carrying eggs, and will grow slightly larger.

 Average Size & Lifespan